Azure-Samples/ai-language-samples/src/dotnet/mcp/README.md

 To test using the provided MCP client, follow these steps:

 1. Open the `src/dotnet/mcp/LanguageTools.sln` in `Visual Studio`.
-1. Natigate to the`McpClient` project in the solution and open the `appSettings.json` file.
+1. Navigate to the `McpClient` project in the solution and open the `appSettings.json` file.
-1. Update the required settings as shown is below.
+1. Update the required settings as shown below.
 1. Build the project
 1. Run the project from Visual Studio
 1. A terminal will be launched.
 Test the tools for PII redaction and Language Translation using natural language.